Chart Color Schemes

 An assessment of population growth drivers in Boambee reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population projections indicate a decline in Boambee's overall population, with an expected decrease of 111 persons by 2041.
-However, specific age cohorts like the 85 and over group are anticipated to grow, with a projected increase of 17 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, projections indicate a decline in overall population over this period, with the area's population expected to shrink by 115 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 17 people.

 Frequently Asked Questions - Population